 You can manually add Live Radio stations by choosing ADD STATION on the My Stations screen:

 You can add stations that stream in MP3 or AAC formats, and Roon also supports TuneIn

 web page URLs.
 You can usually find a streaming URL on the radio station's website, or you can use the URL of a TuneIn web page.
 For example, KCRW's streaming URL looks like this:

 And their TuneIn web page URL looks like this:

 My added Custom Station does not work

-There is more than one reason why a live radio station won’t play in Roon, ranging from a server outage, an unsupported URL or an actual Roon bug, but, here are the most common limitations we’ve discovered:
+There are several reasons why a live radio station may not play in Roon, ranging from a station server outage, an unsupported URL, issues with the stream format, or regional playback restrictions.
+Here are the most common limitations we’ve discovered:

 - Geo-restricted radio stations.
 Some radio stations limit the streaming of their content to a certain geographic location.
 If you are outside this location, these radio stations can’t be added in Roon.

 - Website URL.
 Roon will only accept an audio stream URL, not a radio website URL.
 Most audio streams end in .mp3, .aac, .pls or .m3u.